-All applicants who have a school leaving qualification from Germany, Luxemburg, Austria, the German-speaking part of Switzerland, or the German-speaking communities in East Belgium and South Tyrol are exempt from the German language certificate requirement.
+All applicants who have a school leaving qualification that permits the holder to apply for university from Germany, Luxembourg, Austria, the German-speaking part of Switzerland, or the German-speaking communities in East Belgium and South Tyrol are exempt from the German language certificate requirement.

 All applicants who hold a first degree in German that was issued by a German university – including universities of applied sciences – are also exempt.

 Graduates of the mixed-language International Baccalaureate are exempt from providing proof of German language proficiency if they have obtained their degree in accordance with the KMK resolution "Gemischtsprachiges International Baccalaureate an ausländischen Schulen mit Deutschunterricht" valid at the time of enrollment.